jurajg/getdata_peer1/README.md

-getdata_peer1
+coursea.org Getting and Cleaning Data course project
 =============
-coursea.org Getting and Cleaning Data peer assessment 1

-This is my submission for peer assessment 1 for course Getting and Cleaning data.
+This is my course project submission for course Getting and Cleaning data.

 author of submissison: Juraj Galbavy